lammps/lammps/.github/PULL_REQUEST_TEMPLATE.md

 ## Implementation Notes

-_Provide any relevant details about how the changes are implemented, how correctness was verified, how other features, if any, in LAMMPS are affected_
+_Provide any relevant details about how the changes are implemented, how correctness was verified, how other features - if any - in LAMMPS are affected_

+## Backward Compatibility

+_Please state whether any changes in the pull request break backward compatibility for inputs, and - if yes - explain what has been changed and why_

 ## Post Submission Checklist